JadedCtrl/shellTube/README.md

  >> download $VIDEO-ID-HERE
 ```

+You can also download or stream multiple videos in a row
+without user input with the queue.
+The queue is a list of video IDs in the file `/tmp/yt-queue`
+You can add to the queue manually or while looking at
+search results, playlist videos, or channel videos by inputting
+`*` rather than a number when prompted.
+This adds every video
+listed to the queue.
+When you're back at the main prompt, you can enter `lq`, `dq`,
+or `sq` to list, download, or stream the queued videos.

 You could opt to not use this interactive wrapper script and
 instead just use the `yt-down`, `yt-search`, and
 `yt-metadata` scripts on their own.